Nuventix

 Series D in 2007

-Bandspeed specializes in semiconductor-based wireless systems that enhance the performance and management of enterprise wireless local area networks (WLANs).
-The company offers a comprehensive solution that combines silicon and software, simplifying the deployment and ongoing management of WLANs while reducing total ownership costs.
-Bandspeed's RF management technology provides superior physical layer performance and supports the rapid development of new services by original equipment manufacturers (OEMs) and original design manufacturers (ODMs).
-The solution utilizes advanced techniques such as omni-directional and spatial division multiple access (SDMA) to create cost-effective indoor, campus, and outdoor wireless networks.
-Additionally, Bandspeed incorporates features such as embedded radio-frequency interference detection and management, ensuring continuous automated oversight for optimal network efficiency and user satisfaction.
+Bandspeed specializes in the development of semiconductor-based wireless systems that enhance the performance and management of enterprise wireless local area networks (WLANs).
+The company provides a comprehensive suite of silicon-software solutions designed to simplify the deployment and ongoing management of WLANs, effectively lowering the total cost of ownership for enterprises.
+Bandspeed's offerings include advanced RF management solutions that incorporate embedded radio-frequency interference detection, classification, and avoidance capabilities.
+This technology enables original equipment manufacturers (OEMs) and original design manufacturers (ODMs) to swiftly implement new services.
+By utilizing omni-directional or spatial division multiple access platforms, Bandspeed delivers cost-effective indoor, campus, and outdoor WLAN solutions, along with continuous automated management features that optimize network efficiency and enhance user satisfaction.

 LifeShield